Betts-562, W-1730 variety, Without Wreath Below Ship. Struck in Brass.

 2. No Wreath

-Approximately half of the remaining pieces have had the offending word scraped off, as noted, and now look like this:
+About half the remaining pieces have had the offending word scraped off, as noted, and now look like this:

 3. With Wreath